akara87ns/Memory-Game/README.md

 ## Credits

-All images were downloaded from https://www.pexels.com/ and they free for personal and commercial use, with no attribution required.
+All images were downloaded from https://www.pexels.com/ and are they free for personal and commercial use, with no attribution required.